(updated for accuracy on 05/31/23)

 If you are clenching and/or grinding your teeth, there will be visible evidence inside your mouth that your dentist can see.
 Your dentist will note these signs and recommend a mouthguard to protect you against the damaging effects of bruxism.

-Wear an Athletic Mouthguard to Prevent Trauma to the Jaws
+If Playing Sports, Wear an Athletic Mouthguard to Prevent Trauma to the Jaws

 In order to prevent a common cause of TMJ disorder and chronic pain, athletes should always wear an athletic mouthguard during contact sports.
 Injuries to the face, mouth, and jaws can lead to degenerative changes in the jaw joints.